fernandwill/task-manager-ui/README.md

 - `frontend/` - Vite-powered React app styled with Material UI, Zustand state management, and axios for API calls.
 - `frontend/api/` - Vercel Serverless Function that bundles the FastAPI routes for production deployments on Vercel.

+Both `fastapi-backend/app/tasks.json` and `frontend/api/tasks.json` ship with a small set of sample tasks so the UI has content immediately after installation.
+To start from a clean slate you can delete these files entirely or overwrite them with a minimal JSON structure such as `[]` before launching the app.
+The backend will recreate the files as you add new tasks.

 ## Getting Started on Windows
 ### 1. Run the FastAPI Service (optional for local development)
 ```